 Midlands contributions to the latest Airbus A380 super-jumbo and Boeing 787 aircraft show how robust the cluster's economy has become – winning business whether Airbus or Boeing are in the global aircraft sales lead.
 More than 70 Midlands companies supply the A380, even versions powered by GE rather than Rolls-Royce engines -- which have many more Midlands suppliers.

 Download this high-resolution graphic of Midlands suppliers to Emirates' GE-powered A380s.

 Participation in the 787 programme is part of a growing Midlands trend of supplying Boeing aircraft programmes, once entirely US products, through aggressive diversification strategies aimed at the world's biggest aerospace market.

 The main gateways for Midlands exports via the 787 are:

 - Rolls-Royce through the fuel-efficient Trent 1000 engine which powered the aircraft on its maiden flights

 - Rolls-Royce Control Systems through the sophisticated electronic controls for Trent 1000

 - Moog Aircraft Group through the high-lift actuation system that expands the aircraft's wings for take-off and landing

 British Airways Boeing 787 with Rolls-Royce engines

 Meggitt in Coventry and Redditch-based Mettis Aerospace supply components to the aircraft's alternative GE GEnX engine.
-Mettis supplies US firm UTC Aerospace Systems with key components for the 787's air management system.
+Mettis supplies US firm Collins Aerospace Systems with key components for the 787's air management system.
 ITP Engines UK in Rugby and Leicester is a significant supplier of software knowhow and other technology support for the GEnX engine.
 The Trent 1000 itself includes parts from many other Midlands firms in the Rolls-Royce supply chain.